 3D Wax Printing

 We have two methods of creating a wax model when making a casing mould.
-Bespoke Method - If your item is a unique piece it will be designed using the above process and then 3-D printed in wax.
+If your item is a unique piece it will be designed using the above process and then 3-D printed in wax.
 Our 3-D printers have been designed and built by our own engineers specifically for this task and print wax to the nearest 10 microns (1/100 of a mm), ensuring the best production quality for your bespoke diamond engagement ring.
+At Steven Stone we can print all types of bespoke jewellery, including engagement rings, wedding rings, pendants, cuff links, earrings or charms.

 The Casting Tree

-The next stage of creating bespoke engagement rings starts with the size and mass assessment of waxes.
-This ensures we select the most appropriate casting options.
+The next stage of creating bespoke engagement rings and jewellery starts with the size and mass assessment of waxes.
+This ensures we select the most appropriate casting options for your piece.
+The wax models are placed on a tree-like arrangement.
 On a standard format tree, lighter rings will be placed towards the top, whilst heavier ones will be positioned lower down.
 A can known as a casting flask is placed over the tree and sealed with wax at the bottom, once all rings have been correctly placed.
 The investment solution we use has an ultra smooth consistency, similar to that of Plaster of Paris.
 This solution is poured into the flask and left for 3 hours to set.

 Cleaning and Hallmarking